reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 ## A. BUY WITH CARD (easier & faster if you just want to buy 1 NFT)

 "Buy with card" is a quite intuitive method.
-You just need to follow the steps to turn your usual currency into ETH and get your own Reggaeton Punks Star.</br></br>
+You just need to follow the steps to turn your usual currency into ETH and get your own Reggaeton Punks Star.<br><br>

 ## B. BUY NOW (recommended if you want to buy more than 1 NFT.
 Requires an extra step)